Run with the Wind: Novel

 The novel was written by Shion Miura, and Shinchosha published it on September 22, 2006.
 Shinchosha published a second edition of the novel on July 1, 2009.
+In January 2024, HarperCollins announced that they will release the novel in English.

 Manga

 A manga adaptation by Sorata Unno launched in Shueisha's seinen manga magazine Weekly Young Jump on October 18, 2007.
 It moved to Monthly Young Jump in 2008, where it ran until November 17, 2009.

 Live-action film

 A live-action film adaptation premiered in October 2009.

 Anime

-An anime television series adaptation premiered from October 2, 2018 to March 26, 2019, and was broadcast on NTV, SDT, YTV and BS-NTV.
+An anime television series adaptation premiered from October 2, 2018 to March 26, 2019, and was broadcast on NTV, SDT, YTV and BS NTV.
 The series is directed by Kazuya Nomura and written by Kohei Kiyasu, with animation by Production I.G.
 The series' character designs are provided by Takahiro Chiba and the music is composed by Yuki Hayashi.
 It aired for 23 episodes, and Crunchyroll simulcasted the series.
 The series is licensed by Sentai Filmworks for streaming and home video release.

 An English dub of the series was confirmed by Sentai on November 16, 2019.